 The spending plan includes $100 million for a new grant program to connect housing developers to funding needs to build affordable housing.
 Pritzker also hopes lawmakers will approve $100 million for missing middle and other affordable housing programs within the Illinois Housing Development Authority. $50 million has been proposed for housing down payment assistance programs as well.

-Pritzker is calling for a $254 million investment to the Home Illinois program, including $81.5 million for shelters and other services for unhoused people.
+Pritzker is calling for a $254 million investment in the Home Illinois program, including $81.5 million for shelters and other services for unhoused people.
 Over $62 million could improve supportive housing, homelessness prevention services, shelter diversions and access to legal services.

 The Democrat has earmarked $50 million to hire 450 new staff and update eligibility determination systems for the Supplemental Nutrition Assistance Program and Medicaid to comply with federal changes for eligibility and work requirements.

 Pritzker's budget includes $30.6 billion to address medical assistance for 3.1 million Illinoisans on Medicaid.
-The governor also plans to use $143 million to provide free health benefits to immigrants seniors, with $110 million appropriated from the general revenue fund.
+The governor also plans to use $143 million to provide free health benefits to immigrant seniors, with $110 million appropriated from the general revenue fund.

-Pritzker would also like to see $22 million approved to support and promote full spectrum reproductive healthcare through community based providers. $14 million has been earmarked for the Illinois Department of Public Health to hire 61 new employees for licensing, inspecting and certifying healthcare facility compliance with state and federal regulations.
+Pritzker would also like to see $22 million approved to support and promote full-spectrum reproductive healthcare through community-based providers. $14 million has been earmarked for the Illinois Department of Public Health to hire 61 new employees for licensing, inspecting and certifying healthcare facility compliance with state and federal regulations.

 Roughly 5% of the spending plan would go towards public safety, with $2.3 billion appropriated for the Illinois Department of Corrections.
-The governor hopes lawmakers approve a $100 million increase for personal services at all 28 correctional facilities and to hire additional administrative staff along with 100 new correctional officers to relieve overtime issues. $36 million could help implement an electronic health record system and $20 million has been set aside for annual repair and maintenance expenses.
+The governor hopes lawmakers approve a $100 million increase for personal services at all 28 correctional facilities and to hire additional administrative staff, along with 100 new correctional officers to relieve overtime issues. $36 million could help implement an electronic health record system and $20 million has been set aside for annual repair and maintenance expenses.

-Approximately $478 million has been earmarked for the Illinois State Police, including $2 million to support two new cadet classes to hire and train 100 additional sworn troopers. $9.7 million would go towards contractual service expenses for STARCOM infrastructure and equipment while $5.6 million has been set aside for early implementation of the Clean Slate Act.
+Approximately $478 million has been earmarked for the Illinois State Police, including $2 million to support two new cadet classes to hire and train 100 additional sworn troopers. $9.7 million would go towards contractual service expenses for STARCOM infrastructure and equipment, while $5.6 million has been set aside for early implementation of the Clean Slate Act.

 Pritzker's FY27 budget proposal includes $10.7 billion to meet the state's pension obligations, with the state on track to reach 90% funded by 2045.
 He is also proposing several revenue adjustments to generate new money for the state.